elliehoward/Self-Guided-Exploration-Tutorial/README.md

   border-radius: 10px;
 }
 ```
 The `@mixin` is called a *directive*, which seems like it's equivalent to JS's `function` keyword.
 Then we give this 'function', or `@mixin` a name of "border-radius", and we give it a bunch of 'methods' that also may look familiar to the OOPer.
-Then we 'instantiate' a `div` of class 'box' that inherits all of the `border-radius`'s properties.
+Then we 'instantiate' a `div` of class `.box` that inherits all of the `border-radius`'s properties.
 How cool is that?!

 As the programmer hopefully now sees, there is a ton of potential for making your CSS code cleaner, more legible, and less repetitive.
 And that is just the beginning of what SASS and SCSS can do - I've only touched upon the main topics.
 Other things SASS is great at includes using loops, if statements, and even math in your CSS code blocks!
-I recommend checking my references for even more ways in which you can implement SASS in your CSS.
+I recommend checking my references for even more ways in which you, the aspiring SASSypants, can implement SASS in your CSS.

 And, by this point, if you don't see the potential for improving your CSS in many ways using SASS... then I only have one question for you:
 <br>